katahiromz/ImeStudy/README.md

 The standard IME messages are the Windows messages whose names begin with `"WM_IME_"`.

+## What is Cicero?

+Cicero is the code name of TSF.

-## What is Text Services Framework (TSF)?
+## What is TSF?

+TSF stands for "Text Services Framework".
-TSF is a replacement of IMM32, on Windows XP and later.
+TSF appears on Windows XP and later.
+It has many other names, such as "Text Framework", "Text Services" etc.
+TSF is an empowered framework over IMM32.
-TSF has COM (Component Object Model)-based design that rewrites IMM32.
+TSF has COM (Component Object Model)-based design.

-Vista+ IME should follow TSF.
-Old IMM32-based IME is run under "CUAS" emulation layer of TSF.
+Old IMM32-based IME runs under "CUAS" emulation layer of TSF.
 New IMM32 has `ImmDisableTextFrameService` API to disable TSF in the thread.
 See `REF024`.

 ## What is CUAS?

 CUAS (Cicero Unaware Application Support) is an emulation layer that connects between the old IMM32-based application and a TSF TIP.

-## What is Cicero?

-Cicero is the code name of TSF.

 ## What is COM (Component Object Model)?